-Previous lab members have researched the drug interaction liability of a variety of natural products, including milk thistle, grapefruit juice, green tea, and cranberry juice.
-Please visit the for a complete list of Paine laboratory publications.
+Previous lab members have researched the drug interaction liability of a variety of natural products, including green tea, milk thistle, grapefruit juice, green tea, and cranberry juice.
+Please visit the NaPDI website for a complete list of Paine laboratory and affiliate publications.

 Interested in contributing to this exciting research?
 Visit the Join Us page to learn more about available opportunities in the Paine laboratory.